sushiover/totm/README.md

-# slope fullscreen
+# tomb of the mask

-this is just slope but the entire page is the game
+tomb of the mask